 – Geranium Pelargonium Allure White.
 Because you can never go wrong with a crisp and bright white that will either give you a modern white and green container look or contrasts beautifully with any other plant.

 – Australian Mystery.
 Because their dazzling, bright purple and white flowers are a real showstopper.
 Will make the focal point in a flower bed or in a container.

 Home grown all the way!
 Australia is home to some stunning and unique flora and fauna.

 Some of our favourites are:

 – Pelargonium Australe.
-Its beautiful pink flowers can be found on sand dunes and rocky cliffs in the wild.
+This beautiful pink flower may be found on sand dunes or cliffs.

 – Magenta Storksbill.
 More of a ground cover, these deep pink lovelies can be found in the forest and woodland areas of NSW, Victoria and South Australia.
 Which would look stunning as a rockery or bedding display plant.

 Have we tickled your interest?
 Would you like to learn more about geraniums?
 They’re certainly one of the most versatile plants and have been lovingly cared for by gardeners for centuries in many parts of the world.